open/close all folders

 - Broken Bird: Even before the horrible stuff happening to her over the course of her adventures, there is the whole thing about her being bullied as a kid and her mother retaliating by cooking her comrads.
 The girl has one messed up backstory.

-- The Combat Pragmatist: For example, when dealing with holiday slashers, she and Vlad usually just find their resting place, and blow it up while they're still hibernating.
+- The Combat Pragmatist: Has no problem relying on dirty tricks to eliminate Slashers.
+For example, when dealing with holiday slashers, she and Vlad usually just find their resting place, and blow it up while they're still hibernating.

 - Deadpan Snarker